 If your child has been arrested in New Jersey, you are right to be seriously concerned.
 After all, a conviction can have long-term ramifications on their life and their future.
 Your child may be facing time in a juvenile detention facility, heavy fines, and community service, depending on the nature of the crime.
 You might also be worried about how a juvenile conviction could impact their application to college or employment opportunities later on.

 When you want the best for your child, you will do anything to protect them.
-When criminal charges are involved, that means hiring an experienced New Jersey juvenile crime lawyer who can fight for the best possible outcome.
+When criminal charges are involved, that means hiring an experienced juvenile crime lawyer in Middletown Township who can fight for the best possible outcome.
 At Keith Oliver Criminal Law, we routinely represent minors charged with juvenile crimes in Monmouth, Somerset, and Mercer counties.
 We also have extensive experience handling expungements of juvenile criminal records.

 Contact us today for a free and confidential consultation.